hvstms/cfl_parser/README.md

-# cfl_parser
+# CLF
-A context free language parser.
+A context free language parser with the basic arithmetic lagnguage.